How to Eat For Energy: 7 Powerful Superfood

 There's a reason why you'll find wheatgrass shots being served up for energy at juice bars and health food stores.

-Not only is wheat grass an excellent source of antioxidant vitamins and minerals, but it also contains a special energizing nutrient called chlorophyll.
+Wheatgrass is an excellent source of antioxidant vitamins and minerals and contains a special energizing nutrient called chlorophyll

-If you haven't heard of chlorophyll before, it's a pigment that gives plants their green color.
+If you haven't heard of chlorophyll before, it's a pigment that gives plants green color.

 Chlorophyll helps facilitate the process of photosynthesis by allowing plants to absorb energy for light.
 Therefore, when we ingest chlorophyll, we can also absorb energy at a cellular level.

-Chlorophyll also contains magnesium, which is a calming mineral that can provide stress relief.
+Chlorophyll also contains magnesium, a calming mineral that can relieve stress.
 By reducing your stress levels through proper nutrition, you may find that your energy levels increase naturally.

-Wheatgrass is said to contain approximately 70% chlorophyll, which makes it an excellent superfood to start your mornings off with.
-If you have a juicer at home, you can juice fresh wheatgrass from the wheatgrass plant, which can be found at most health food stores.
+Wheatgrass contains approximately 70% chlorophyll, making it an excellent superfood to start your morning off with.
+If you have a juicer at home, you can juice fresh wheatgrass from the wheatgrass plant found at most health food stores.
 Wheatgrass can also be found in powdered form, which makes it convenient to add to your green smoothies and juices.

 3. Coconut Oil

-Medium chain triglycerides are a fatty acid in this superfood that can be used by the body for energy right away.
-Unlike other fatty acids that get stored in the body, such as long chain fatty acids, MCT's get digested and absorbed rapidly, providing an instant source of energy to the body.
+Medium-chain triglycerides are a fatty acid in this superfood that can be used by the body for energy right away.
+Unlike other fatty acids stored in the body, such as long-chain fatty acids, MCTs get digested and absorbed rapidly, providing an instant energy source to the body.

 Coconut oil has countless uses, which makes it easy to add to your diet.

 You can use coconut oil for cooking on high heat because it's stable when exposed to high temperatures.
-You can also blend it with your smoothies, add it to herbal tea and drizzle melted coconut oil on top of your veggies.
+You can blend it with your smoothies, add it to herbal tea, and drizzle melted coconut oil on your veggies.

 While coconut oil is solid at room temperature in colder climates, it makes a great substitute for vegetable oils in baking recipes when melted.

-If you are a coffee drinker, adding a tablespoon of coconut oil to your coffee may help prevent blood sugar spikes and crashes, and may reduce the caffeine jitters.
+If you are a coffee drinker, adding a tablespoon of coconut oil may help prevent blood sugar spikes and crashes and reduce the caffeine jitters.

 4. Chlorella

 Chlorella is an amazing green superfood you won't want to miss out on if you regularly suffer from low energy.
-In fact, chlorella is so effective for boosting energy that it's often used in protocols for reducing fatigue related to many disorders.
+Chlorella is so effective for boosting energy that it's often used in protocols for reducing fatigue related to many disorders.

 5. Beetroot Juice

-Beets, and more specifically, beetroot juice has recently gained attention as a natural energizer- especially for athletes.
-This is because beetroot juice contains nitrates, which are a group of compounds that have been shown to improve oxygen and blood flow throughout the body.
+Beets, specifically beetroot juice, have recently gained attention as a natural energizer- especially for athletes.
+This is because beetroot juice contains nitrates, which improve oxygen and blood flow throughout the body.

 Nitrates provide energy at a cellular level because they help the body produce a molecule called nitric oxide, which helps dilate blood vessels to allow more oxygen to flow through.
 And the more oxygen you have flowing through your body, the more energy you'll receive.